nanofaroque/nerd-read/aws_solution_architect_prep/notes/iam/README.md

  * What is resource?
 - This defines what resources above IAM role can access or do operation defined by the action section.

+As we have created an am role called s3-role in the account B. Now we have to add this to the David permission, so that he can assume the role called s3-role.
+How?
+- we can take the ARN of the s3-role and added into the resource section of David like below:

+//add the image